 Director of Strategic Research Communications and Partnerships

-As the director of communications and partnerships for the ARI, Larkin oversees media, messaging, and translational research communications for the HIV enterprise at UCSF, as well as relationships with community, city, and state partners; and partnerships with external governing and research bodies.
+As the director of communications and partnerships for the ARI, Dr. Callaghan oversees media, messaging, and translational research communications for the HIV enterprise at UCSF, as well as relationships with community, city, and state partners; and partnerships with external governing and research bodies.
 Her experience encompasses work in academia, non-profits, and NGOs.
 As a UN correspondent, she covered global health and socio-political news in developing countries; as a research reporter for Women Under Siege she verified and codified some of the earliest cases of sexual violence in Syria's civil war.
-With bylines and as a ghostwriter, she's translated science and policy research, crafted speeches, and advised pressers, media strategy, and PR for global health groups.
-Previously managing director of the UCSF-Gladstone Center for AIDS Research, director of global health education and training programs and professor of research methods at Stanford, and associate research scientist at ICAP, she launched multilateral research-clinical partnership projects with foreign governments and federal agencies, negotiated financial and policy partnerships, and directed implementation, communications, and evaluation throughout 19 countries in Africa, Latin America, the Caribbean, and SE Asia.
+With bylines and as a ghostwriter, she translates science and policy research, crafts speeches, and advises pressers, media strategy, and PR for global health groups.
+Previously managing director of the UCSF-Gladstone Center for AIDS Research, director of global health education and training programs and professor of research methods at Stanford, and associate research scientist at ICAP, she has launched multilateral research-clinical partnership projects with foreign governments and federal agencies, negotiated financial and policy partnerships, and directed implementation, communications, and evaluation in 19 countries in Africa, Latin America, the Caribbean, and SE Asia.
 She received her masters and doctoral degrees from Columbia and taught at Stanford.

 Evan joined UCSF as a director of development in 2011 and joined the ARI team in January 2015.
 Prior to his coming to UCSF, Kavanagh served ten years as the executive director of Spirit Rock Meditation Center, where he established and led the fundraising effort for the annual fund and capital campaign at this renowned meditation practice and study center.
 Kavanagh also brings experience in foundation and corporate settings, including Charles Schwab, Inc., where he served as the startup project manager for the Schwab Fund for Charitable Giving; and the Western Alliance of Arts Administrators, where he served as the executive director for seven years.